 - 1. From the Enterprise Decision Support home page, in the Cost accounting section, click Modify a cost model or Create a cost model. - 2.
-If modifying a cost model, select the model from the Select cost model drop-down. - 3.
+The last cost model selected is shown at the top of the page.
+To change cost models, select another one from the Select cost model drop-down. - 3.
 Under the Reclasses and allocations section, click Define reclasses. - 4.
 On the Manage reclass definitions page, to display the deactivated definitions in the list, click the Show only active definitions check box at the top of the page. - 5.
-In the Actions column, click the trash bin icon for the definition to delete. - 6.
+In the Actions column, click the trash bin icon III for the definition to delete. - 6.
 At the Delete Acct Reclass Definition prompt, click OK. - 7.
 When ready, process the cost model.